Izzle/learning-and-practice/learning_Markdown.md

 # \# Quick and Easy Markdown

 Markdown’s syntax is intended for one purpose: to be used as a format for writing for the web.
+To try out Markdown in your browser try [Markdown Live Preview](http://markdownlivepreview.com "http://markdownlivepreview.com its not malware")
+###### *This quick guide was heavily inspired by [this video](https://www.youtube.com/watch?v=6A5EpqqDOdk "Youtube link") by Podmedics.*

 ## \#\# Why write in Markdown?
 - Formatting stays where it should be
 - Lightning face to type- no mouse required
 - Easy to read when marked-up
 - Easy to write
-This was heavily inspired by [this video by Podmedics](https://www.youtube.com/watch?v=6A5EpqqDOdk "Youtube link") You can find more from [podmedics at blog](http://podmedics.heroku.com/blog "To the site") Another great resource is the [Github Guide: Mastering Markdown](https://guides.github.com/features/mastering-markdown/) And none of this would be possible without the original creators [John Gruber](https://daringfireball.net/projects/markdown/syntax "To the site") and Aaron Swartz.

 ## Headings